 Children who have fluoride when their teeth are developing tend to have shallower grooves in their teeth, so plaque can be more easily removed.
 Plaque is a thin, sticky film of bacteria that constantly forms on your teeth.

-The addition of fluoride to water has been researched for over 50 years, and water fluoridation has been proven to reduce decay by 40-60%.
+The addition of fluoride to water has been researched for over 60 years, and water fluoridation has been proven to reduce decay by 40 to 60 percent.

 All water contains some fluoride.
 Your local water supplier can tell you how much fluoride is in your drinking water.

 Possibly.
-However, only a few places (Hartlepool in the North East of England, and parts of Essex) have enough natural fluoride to benefit dental health.
-In other places it is added to only around 10% of the UK population's water supply - mainly in the West Midlands and the North East.
+However, only a few places have enough natural fluoride to benefit dental health.
+In other places it is added to water.
 Your water supplier will be able to tell you whether your water supply has fluoride added.
 The amount of fluoride added to the water will vary depending on which area you live in.

 Most toothpastes now contain fluoride, and most people get their fluoride this way.
 Fluoride toothpaste is very effective in preventing tooth decay.
-The amount of fluoride in toothpaste is usually enough to lower the level of decay.
+The amount of fluoride in toothpaste is usually enough to reduce decay.

-In areas where the water supply is fluoridated, fluoride toothpaste gives extra protection.
+In areas where the water supply has fluoride added, fluoride toothpaste gives extra protection.

-Children living in poorer areas where the water supplies are not fluoridated can have 5 times more decay than children living in better-off or fluoridated areas.
+Children living in poorer areas where the water supplies are not fluoridated can have 5 times more decay than children living in more affluent or fluoridated areas.
 Research suggests that adding fluoride to the water is the best way of reducing these ‘dental inequalities'.

-Your dentist or dental hygienist can apply fluorides to your teeth.
-These come as gels and are more concentrated than ones you can apply yourself, so you do not need them as often.
+Your dental team can apply fluorides to your teeth.
+These come as varnishes or gels and are more concentrated than ones you can apply yourself, so you do not need them as often.
 Some adults can benefit from these applications.
-Fluoride gels can help to reduce root decay - especially for people with ‘dry mouth'.
+Fluoride varnishes can help to reduce tooth decay - especially for people with ‘dry mouth'.

 ‘Dental fluorosis' is caused by having too much fluoride when the teeth are developing.
 This can happen when fluoride supplements are taken by children under 7 who live in areas where the water supply is fluoridated.
 It can also happen when children swallow toothpaste.

-Many reports have been published throughout the world about the pros and cons of fluoride.
-After many years the scientific conclusion is that fluoride toothpaste and correctly fluoridated water, salt and milk are of great benefit to dental health, help to reduce decay, and cause no harmful side effects to general health.
-Studies carried out for the government by York University and the Medical Research Council have failed to find any evidence that fluoride added to water causes harmful side effects.
+Many reports have been published throughout the world about fluoride.
+After many years, the scientific conclusion is that fluoride toothpaste and correctly fluoridated water, salt and milk are of great benefit to dental health, help to reduce decay, and cause no harmful side effects to general health.
+Studies have not found any evidence that fluoride added to water causes harmful side effects.

 Worldwide, over 300 million people drink fluoridated water supplies.
-Many millions more regularly use fluoridated toothpaste.
-In America for example, well over half of the population have fluoridated water supplies.
+Many millions more use fluoride toothpastes regularly.
+In the USA for example, well over half of the population have fluoridated water supplies.
 This has led to improved levels of dental health which in turn benefits general health.